 The RomeHello gives you a stay in Rome in a welcoming environment full of energy and positive vibrations, and seeing the city for the first time becomes a new adventure, either if you are in a group or are one of the many solo female travelers.

 It’s a lot more than just a bed and breakfast or a cheap hostel.
 It delivers high-quality products and services in a welcoming and international environment.
 It’s an opportunity to connect with people, hear their tales, and learn about their unique life experiences over a cup of coffee or a beer, a game of ping pong, or a yoga class.

 Ostello Bello Roma Colosseo

-The Ostello Bello Roma Colosseo provides lodging with a bar.
+The Ostello Bello Roma Colosseo is a lively hostel that provides lodging with a bar.
 This hotel is close to attractions like Santa Maria Maggiore.
 Palatine Hill is 1 mile away from the apartment.

 The majority of the city’s major sights are within a 20-minute walk, but if you don’t feel like walking, you can take a bus from the hostel or, for the more daring, rent a scooter or bike.

 Sitting space is provided in each of the hostel’s rooms and each room has its own bathroom.

 The first MEININGER opened in Italy in January 2018, with 118 rooms and 319 beds in the center of Rome.

 Their great location gives a safe, convenient region to explore and enjoy Rome’s sites, in addition to a large selection of services (eg: laundry facilities) at moderate pricing.